Image & Video APIs

 • Using chapters object: Define the chapters directly in the chapters object by specifying the start time in seconds as the key and the chapter title as the corresponding value.

-To use a VTT file, set the chapters parameter to true, this will look for a file using the following naming convention:
+To use a VTT file, set the chapters parameter to true, this looks for a file using the following naming convention:

 <video public id>-chapters.vtt

-For example, for the video with a public ID of old_camera, the VTT file old_camera-chapters.vtt will be referenced.
+For example, for the video with a public ID of old_camera, the VTT file old_camera-chapters.vtt gets referenced.
+If no chapters file exists and you have enabled Auto chaptering in your account's unsigned actions settings, the player will attempt to generate chapters using AI.

 Alternatively, you can set the chapters parameter to an object with the url parameter set to the URL of your VTT file: